 68% of retail investor accounts lose money when trading CFDs with this provider.

 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Spread Betting on Gold

 Speculators can bet on the price of gold, and other commodities, using financial spread betting.
 This involves gambling on the direction of the purchase price of the metal, staking an amount per point that gold will move in price, either up or down.
 For example, if gold moves in the predicted direction, customers receive the amount of the price movement multiplied by their stake.
-But if it moves in the opposite direction, their losses are multiplied by the amount of the movement, so this can be a very risky game with a high risk of losses.
+But if it moves in the opposite direction, their losses are multiplied by the amount of the movement, so this can be very risky with a high risk of losses.